cosmosquad-labs/squad/x/liquidstaking/spec/08_params.md

 ## RewardTrigger

 It is the rate that triggers to withdraw rewards and re-stake amounts to active validators.
-Specifically, if the sum of balances including the withdrawn rewards, crumb, and the upcoming rewards of `LiquidStakingProxyAcc` exceeds the rate of `RewardsTrigger` of the total `DelShares`, the rewards are automatically withdrawn and re-stake according to each validator's weight.
+Specifically, if the sum of balances including the withdrawn rewards, crumb, and the upcoming rewards of `LiquidStakingProxyAcc` exceeds the rate of `RewardTrigger` of the total `DelShares`, the rewards are automatically withdrawn and re-stake according to each validator's weight.

 ### LiquidStakingProxyAcc